 To make your Cootie Catcher, you will need a square piece of paper.
 We generally cut it from an A4 sheet of paper, so measures approximately 20 x 20 cm.

-Begin by folding the paper across the diagnoal in both directions – so you get a cross shape.
+Begin by folding the paper across the diagonal in both directions – so you get a cross shape (bottom left photo)

-Bring each corner towards the middle and make a neat fold (picture 4 shows the first fold).
+Bring each corner towards the middle/ inside and make a neat fold (picture 4 shows the first fold).

-Once you have all four folds (top right), flip your paper over.
+Once you have all four folds (top right) – use your thumbs to make neat creases.
+Flip your paper over.

-You will see another “cross” running across you paper.
+You will see another “cross” running across you paper, marking out four small squares.

-Again, bring each corner in and fold towards the middle (as per bottom right photo).
+Again, fold in the corner tabs in towards the middle (as per bottom right photo).

 Once you have all for folds, fold in half (as per top right), open and fold in half again in the other direction.
 Just to create some creases.